vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 # VMware Tanzu for Kubernetes Operations using vSphere with Tanzu Reference Design

-vSphere with Tanzu transforms vSphere into a platform for running Kubernetes workloads on the vSphere.
-When vSphere with Tanzu is enabled on a vSphere cluster, you can run Kubernetes workloads directly on ESXi hosts and create upstream Kubernetes clusters within dedicated resource pools.
+vSphere with Tanzu transforms the vSphere cluster into a platform for running Kubernetes workloads in dedicated resource pools.
+When vSphere with Tanzu is enabled on a vSphere cluster, vSphere with Tanzu creates a Kubernetes control plane directly in the hypervisor layer.
+You can then run Kubernetes containers by creating upstream Kubernetes clusters through the VMware Tanzu™ Kubernetes Grid™ Service and run your applications inside these clusters.

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations on vSphere with Tanzu.